 Since his late teens, Chris has maintained a deep interest in non-dual contemplative traditions.
 He remains an active student of Universal Sufism, serves as a Guide for the Open Path Trainings, and is ordained as a Universalist Celebrant for life transitions and rites of passage.
 Chris has also restored historical houses, published a 365-day poetry blog, and taught critical thinking and self-awareness in the global context to young adults,

 Chris holds a Masters degree in Educational Psychology from the University of Colorado-Denver, and an Hons.
 B.A. in Political Science and Religious Studies from McMaster University in Hamilton, Ontario, Canada.
 He continues to work as an educator and a Nutritional Therapy Practitioner (NTP).

 An experienced somatic-body practitioner, Nutritional Therapist, Yoga Therapist, Yoga teacher-trainer, and applied linguist, Masami offers a unique framework for connecting the subtle “body language” of physiology and anatomy with breath, emotion, mind and nutrition.
-Masami strongly believes that we are each our own primary healer.
+Masami believes that we are each our own primary healer.

 Nutrition has become a central focus of Masami's work.
-After working with clients for more than 15 years, and experiencing a complete physical breakdown of her own body in 2011 that was initially diagnosed as Multiple Sclerosis, and being injured in a severe car accident in 2012, she realized that nutrition was the missing element in healing and supporting long-lasting health.
+After working with clients for more than 18 years, experiencing a complete physical breakdown of her own body in 2011 that was initially diagnosed as Multiple Sclerosis, and being injured in a severe car accident in 2012, she realized that nutrition was the missing element in healing and supporting long-lasting health.